attdevsupport/att-html5-sdk/README.md

 ## Introduction

-This project is the implementation of AT&T HTML5 SDK - aka BlackFlag - and it is intended to provide an HTML5 environment to access and consume RESTful API published by AT&T.
+This project is the implementation of AT&T HTML5 SDK and it is intended to provide an HTML5 environment to access and consume RESTful API published by AT&T.

 ## Project Organization